Sai-Kartheek-Reddy/Hold-DravidianLangTech-2024/code/7Bs/README.md

 This repository contains code and resources related to Fine-Tuning Large Language Models (LLMs) for various natural language processing tasks.

-## Explanation about LoRA, QLoRA, and DoRA
+## Explanation about LoRA and QLoRA

 ### LoRA (Low-Rank Adaptation)